AAFC-Bioinfo-AAC/.github/profile/README.md

 ## About

-The `AAFC-Bioinfo-AAC` GitHub organization, managed by `AAFC Science Solutions and Innovation (SSI)`, was launched as a core deliverable of the [AAFC Bioinformatics Code Catalogue (ABCC) project](https://001gc.sharepoint.com/:u:/r/sites/42732/SitePages/AAFC-Bioinformatics-Code-Catalogue_R%C3%A9pertoire-de-codes-Bioinformatique-d%27AAC.aspx) (*internal access only*), led by members of the `Bioinformatics Research Support Network (BRSN)` of [Agriculture and Agri-Food Canada (AAFC)](https://agriculture.canada.ca/en), with the following objectives:
+The `AAFC-Bioinfo-AAC` GitHub organization, managed by AAFC's `Science Solutions and Innovation (SSI)`, was launched as a core deliverable of the [AAFC Bioinformatics Code Catalogue (ABCC) project](https://001gc.sharepoint.com/:u:/r/sites/42732/SitePages/AAFC-Bioinformatics-Code-Catalogue_R%C3%A9pertoire-de-codes-Bioinformatique-d%27AAC.aspx) (*internal access only*), led by members of AAFC's `Bioinformatics Research Support Network (BRSN)`, with the following objectives:

 - to provide a centralized platform for version-controlled code, computational pipelines, and analytical resources;
 - to promote standardized code development practices;